-VRPRA is an educational champion of the privately-owned Vermilion River and the property rights held by its owners, as well as the economic success that the exercise of these rights make possible.
+VRPRA is an educational champion of the privately-owned land under and surrounding the Vermilion River and the property rights held by its owners, as well as the economic success that the exercise of these rights make possible.

 VRPRA is an activist and educational organization whose membership is limited to owners of the Vermilion River.
 Both roles require using common sense, ongoing research and effective communication of information to the public in a timely manner.
 Therefore, we really like e-mails to communicate directly with concerned citizens and our supporters.
 We use them to brief you firsthand on poignant and pressing issues and to tell you what's going on.
 To join, contact info@VRPRA.org or mail a letter to VRPRA, 13808 West Road, Wakeman, Ohio 44889.

 Is ODNR renewing efforts to control 1,000 feet of landowners' property on each side of river (total of 2,000 feet or nearly half a mile)?
 Read more HERE.

 Wakeman, OH 44889